Katherine Jane Rodgers

 F, b.
 December 1896

-Ila was born in December 1896 at Lafayette, Florida, United States.1 She was the daughter of Jasper Sapp and Sarah Sullivan.
-She married Rufus W. Dempsey, on 27 April 1927 at Lafayette, Florida, United States.2
+Ila Sapp was the daughter of Jasper Sapp and Sarah Sullivan.
+She married Rufus W. Dempsey, on 27 April 1927 at Lafayette, Florida, United States.1

 Citations